pattern

 FTAs and Preference Programs

 The U.S. has 14 free trade agreements encompassing major trading partners like Canada, Mexico, South Korea, and Australia as well as other countries and regions like Chile, Colombia, Morocco, Singapore, and Central America.
-FTAs eliminate duties on trade between the U.S. and partner countries.
-FTA-eligible imports into the U.S. can also benefit from an exemption from the merchandise processing fee.
-FTAs also lower a wide range of non-tariff barriers on goods and services trade between partner countries.
+FTAs eliminate duties on trade between the U.S. and partner countries, and in the case of the U.S.-Mexico-Canada Agreement qualifying goods can avoid some of the IEEPA tariffs.
+Moreover, FTA-eligible imports into the U.S. can benefit from an exemption from the merchandise processing fee, and FTAs lower a wide range of non-tariff barriers on goods and services trade between partner countries.

 Exclusions